Interview with James Mulhall. One

 Description

 James was born in Gorton, attended Catholic schools, and became an apprentice plumber.
-In November 1942 he joined the Royal Air Force.
-He then trained as a mechanic at RAF St Athan before being posted to RAF Henlow to assemble Hurricanes.
+In November 1942 he joined the Royal Air Force and trained as a mechanic at RAF St Athan before being posted to RAF Henlow to assemble Hurricanes.
 He then went back to RAF St Athan to re-muster as a flight engineer.
-His next postings where at RAF Stradishall on Stirlings, which he thought were awful aircraft, and at RAF Feltwell on Lancasters.
+His next postings were at RAF Stradishall on Stirlings, which he thought were awful aircraft, and at RAF Feltwell on Lancasters.
 His crew was posted to 75 Squadron, serving at RAF Mepal where there were sometimes two full crews in a single Nissen hut.
 The crew’s first operation was a daylight operation to the U-Boat pens at St. Nazaire.
-On a run to Russelsheim they were coned and blinded by searchlights but managed to escape them with little damage.
+On a run to Russelsheim they were coned and blinded by searchlights but managed to escape with little damage.
 James said most of the flights were just enduring the cold and getting back as safely as possible.
 He elaborates on service conditions on board, recollecting instances of incendiaries hitting their aircraft.
-After completing the thirty operations (among them nine or ten daylight ones) the crew decided to do a final four together which proved to be a fatal decision.
-Those who bailed out ended up at Dulag Luft for interrogation.
+After completing 30 operations (among them nine or 10 daylight ones) the crew decided to do a final four together which proved to be a fatal decision.
+Those who baled out ended up at Dulag Luft for interrogation.
 James was then moved to Stalag Luft VII in Poland in December 1944.
 He describes the conditions, food and treatment in the camps.
 James was in the long march which ended at Luckenwalde when they escaped.
 Prisoners were taken to Leipzig before being flown to Brussels and then home.
 James left the RAF in February 1946.

 Creator